fdelgados/recommendations-web/README.md

 ### Persistence layer

-The persistence layer is responsible for managing data and communicates with the persistence system, there are two type of classes: model classes that represents entities of our application
+The persistence layer (in `app/models.py`) is responsible for managing data and communicates with the persistence system, there are two type of classes: model classes that represents entities of our application
 (Course, Lead and Category), and repositories that are responsible for performing the queries to the database and build and return collections of models.